 Instructor Feedback and Response Time: In this course, you can expect me to be active in the class and responding to your work.
 I will respond to emails within 1 business day.
 I will read discussion board posts roughly every 1-2 days, typically during my office hours.
-I will post in every discussion board at least once.
-Please note, rather than replying to every student's post, I will sometimes create one or two cohesive posts that summarize my feedback and thoughts on many posts from many students.
-This allows all students to find important information about using the terms/concepts correctly in one place, rather than spread out across multiple posts.
 Discussion board grades will be posted within 2-3 days of when the discussion boards close.
 In the event of an extenuating circumstance which delays the posting of grades beyond the expected 2-3 days, an announcement will be posted on Blackboard.
 If you have not received a response from me within 1 business day, it is possible that I did not receive your email and you should email me again.